ucb-bar/chipyard/docs/Generators/TestChipIP.rst

 By default, CTC uses the credited PHY provided with the Serial TileLink interface (see :ref:`Generators/TestChipIP:TileLink SERDES`).
 CTC can also be instantiated without a PHY.
 The intended use for this mode is for multi-chiplet FireSim simulations using the CTC bridge.
-For more information on FireSim, see :ref:`Simulation/FPGA-Accelerated Simulation:FireSim`.
+For more information on FireSim, see :ref:`Simulation/FPGA-Accelerated-Simulation:FireSim`.